Full Circle at the Valley Tavern – and fitness challenge week 4

 New bodhran tipper

-Posted by jerry on May 7th, 2006 — Posted in Journal, Music, Woodwork
+Posted by Jerry on May 7th, 2006 — Posted in Journal, Music, Woodwork

 The bodhran is an Irish frame drum.
 At the recent St Alban’s Festival I gave away my tipper (single double-headed stick) to the bodhran player in the band Mothers of Intention – I figured I would soon enough get around to turning another one.